Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 Our endpoint will need to:

-1. Check if the HTTP method is `GET`
+1. Run when receiving a `GET` request to the `/books` endpoint
-1. Check if we have a query param for `title`
+2. Check whether we have a `title` query param
-1. If we have a `title` query param, retrieve all of the books from the database that match, otherwise retrieve all books as usual
+3. If we have a `title` query param, retrieve all of the books that match from the database, otherwise retrieve all books as usual
-1. Format the books data into the appropriate structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
+4. Format the books data into the appropriate structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
-1. Send back a response
+5. Send back a response

-## Finding Books by Title: Code

-This endpoint uses the same path as our existing `/books` route that lists books.
-Recall that the `"/books"` part comes from the blueprint, so our route path is set to `""`.

-We can use the method [`filter_by`](https://flask-sqlalchemy.palletsprojects.com/en/2.x/queries/#querying-records) in order to filter our search query.

-Consider this example that filters `Book`s by title.
+This plan covers both the case where we should filter by title and the case where we should not.
+Compared to our existing code, we're adding an additional step to check for the query param and filter the results accordingly, but otherwise, everything should be the same.

 ```python
 Book.query.filter_by(title="Fictional Book Title")